stevengxu/quinn/README.md

 considered a "black-box" model, some interpretability can be obtained by estimating its quantile marginal effects using model-agnostic tools.
 We extended the recently proposed accumulative local effects plot (**ALEplot**) [[1]](#1) to quantile regression and estimated main and second- order interaction effects of QUINN.
 We applied QUINN to analyze tropical cyclone intensity and U.S. birthweight data.

+## R package

+An R package implementing the proposed method is available at https://github.com/stevengxu/SPQR.

 ## Publication

 Our paper is available on arXiv [https://arxiv.org/abs/2102.11309].